Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Introduction

 Speed scaling was introduced to the algorithmic literature thirty years ago by Yao, Demers and Shenker~\cite{YaoDS95}.
 Their seminal work focused on minimizing the total energy consumption of a schedule subject to deadline constraints and considered both the offline and the online settings.
 Since then, a plethora of different speed scaling settings have been considered, one of which is that of flow times as a QoS -- motivated by the fact that, in many practical situations, jobs are not labeled with deadlines.

-In addition to the results already discussed, the problem has been extended to multiprocessors (see~\cite{Bunde06}, which also shows that optimal B-ICWU schedules cannot be computed by using only arithmetic operations and root computations).
+In addition to the results already discussed, the problem has been extended to multiprocessors (see~\cite{Bunde06}, which also shows that exact optimal B-ICWU schedules cannot be computed even on a machine that can do real arithmetic operations and root computations).
 The online setting of different variations has also been widely explored; see~\cite{AlbersF07,BansalPS07,GuptaIKMP12,LamLTW13, BansalC09} for some examples.

 For a more extensive overview of the literature on energy-efficient scheduling, we refer the reader to the surveys by Albers~\cite{Albers10-survey} and Irani and Pruhs~\cite{IraniP05}.